Ixtoc I oil spill: Long-term effects

 Fishing was banned or restricted by Mexican authorities in contaminated areas north and south of the well.
 Fish and octopus catches dropped by 50 to 70% from the 1978 levels.
 Other species that had longer life spans took longer to recover, and it took until the late 1980s for the population of Kemp's ridley turtles to begin to recover.
 Ridley turtles only produce a few hundred eggs each year, in contrast with the millions of eggs that shrimp lay.

-There is much less information on the impact of the Ixtoc 1 spill on benthic species (bottom dwellers).
+There is much less information on the impact of the Ixtoc I spill on benthic species (bottom dwellers).
 The best studies were on the Texas coast over 1000 km from the spill.
 Massive kills can occur when oil reaches the benthos in sufficient quantity.
 The only indication of a massive kill may be the remains of the dead organisms, but if they lack hard parts there will be little evidence.

 A report prepared for the US Bureau of Land Management concluded concerning the spill's effect on US waters:

-Despite a massive intrusion of petroleum hydrocarbon pollutants from the Ixtoc 1 event into the study region of the South Texas Outer Continental Shelf during 1979-1980, no definitive damage can be associated with this or other known spillage events (e.g., Burmah Agate) on either the epibenthic commercial shrimp population (based on chemical evidence) or the benthic infaunal community.
+Despite a massive intrusion of petroleum hydrocarbon pollutants from the Ixtoc I event into the study region of the South Texas Outer Continental Shelf during 1979-1980, no definitive damage can be associated with this or other known spillage events (e.g., Burmah Agate) on either the epibenthic commercial shrimp population (based on chemical evidence) or the benthic infaunal community.
 Such conclusions have no bearing on intertidal or littoral communities, which were not the subject of this study.